The Stefan problem and free targets of optimal Brownian martingale transport: Saturation property of the optimal target

-We can combine ideas used in the proof of Lemma~\ref{lem:nu_below_W_t} and the result of Corollary~\ref{cor:mass_below_s} to prove that the optimal solution $\nu$ saturates the density upper bound. \begin{theorem}[saturation] Assume $\mu \ll Leb$ and $\nu$ be the optimal solution of the problem \eqref{eqn:problem-upper} with cost of type (I) or (II) with the optimal stopping time $\tau$.
-Suppose $\tau>0$ almost surely.
-Then the optimal solution $\nu$ to Problem \eqref{eqn:problem-upper} is given in the form
+We can combine ideas used in the proof of Lemma~\ref{lem:nu_below_W_t} and the result of Corollary~\ref{cor:mass_below_s} {\red (see also Remark~\ref{rmk:2-cor:mass_below_s})} to prove that the optimal solution $\nu$ saturates the density upper bound. \begin{theorem}[saturation] {\red Let $\mu$,$f$ and $\nu=\nu^*$ be as given in Theorem~\ref{thm:existence}, and $\tau$ be the corresponding optimal stopping time. } If $\tau>0$ almost surely, then $\nu$ is given in the form

 More generally, without assuming $\tau>0$, we have the following results: \begin{itemize} \item[(a)] For costs of type (I), we have

 where in $E$ the Brownian motion does not stop immediately, i.e. $s(x) >0$ for a.e. $x \in E$, and in $F$ the Brownian paths stop immediately, i.e. $s(x) =0$, for a.e. $x \in F$. \\ \\